sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 #   k     Numeric, value for parameter kappa.
 #   n     Numeric, length of the alignment.
 Default: 948.
 #   ns    Numeric, total number of transitions.
 Default: 84.
-#   nv    Numeric, total number of transcersions.
+#   nv    Numeric, total number of transversions.
 Default: 6.
 #   a.d.
 Numeric, alpha value of the Gamma distribution that works as a prior
 #         for the distance (d).
 Default: 2.
 #   b.d.
 Numeric, beta value pf the Gamma distribution that works as a prior